 I write a travel blog where I share stories and photographs of my private travel experiences.
 I have just arrived at post and I have written a short piece about my first impressions of my host country.
 On my blog I have already stated that I work for the Department.
 In commenting about the political and economic environment of my host country, I am concerned that I may have disclosed information I received as part of my official duties.
 Am I in breach of the APS Code of Conduct?

 The APS Values and Code of Conduct and the DFAT Code of Conduct for Overseas Service require staff to avoid real and apparent conflicts of interest and, while on duty overseas, to behave in a way that upholds the good reputation of Australia.
 The information you have published on your blog should not appear to conflict with your ability to fulfil your duties in a professional, impartial and unbiased manner.
 By identifying yourself as a DFAT employee, what you say may be perceived as representing DFAT and Australian Government – more so depending on your role and seniority, and the particular social and political environment in which the comments are made.
 If your blog mentions classified or privileged information gained through your work, it may constitute unauthorised disclosure of official information.
-You should refer to section 8.4 of the Conduct and Ethics Manual on Making Public Comment and Administrative Circular P1202, Speeches, Publications, Online Comment and Media Engagement by Departmental Staff in their Private Capacity, and seek advice from the Ethics, Integrity and Professional Standards Section or Assistant Secretary, Communications Branch.
+You should refer to section 8.4 of the Ethics, Integrity and Professional Standards Policy Manual on Making Public Comment and Administrative Circular P1202, Speeches, Publications, Online Comment and Media Engagement by Departmental Staff in their Private Capacity, and seek advice from the Ethics, Integrity and Professional Standards Section or Assistant Secretary, Communications Branch.